-Prepayments for intangible assets relate to the payments Costs made on development of supporting tools (i.e., software), .
+Prepayments for intangible assets relate to the payments made on development of supporting tools (i.e., software).

-As of December 31, 2021, December 31, 2020 and as at the date of approval these consolidated financial statements for issue there were no pledges or collaterals on the Group's intangible assets.
+December 31, 2022 and as at the date of approval these consolidated financial statements for issue there were no pledges or collaterals on the Group's intangible assets.